ksator/event_driven_automation_with_a_TIG_stack/README.md

-This repository is about Event driven automation with a TIG stack and SaltStack.
+This repository is about **Event driven automation with a TIG stack and SaltStack**.

 # What is a TIG stack